Champagne Horse

 Coat

-This gene also gives a metallic sheen to the animals coat which is believed to be due to a unique hair shaft structure.
-Foals are born the color of their base coat (bay, black, etc.) and reveal their champagne coat after they shed their baby fur.
+This gene also gives a metallic sheen to the coat, which is believed to be due to a unique hair shaft structure.
+Foals are born the color of their base coat (bay, black, etc.) and reveal their champagne coat after they shed baby fur.

 Eyes